christiskatsouris/ivxPredictive/README.md

 ## Seminal Studies:

-- Cavanagh, C. L., Elliott, G., & Stock, J. H. (1995).
-Inference in models with nearly integrated regressors.
-Econometric theory, 11(5), 1131-1147.
+### 1960's

+- Anderson, T. W. (1959).
+On asymptotic distributions of estimates of parameters of stochastic difference equations.
+The Annals of Mathematical Statistics, 676-687.
+- White, J. S. (1959).
+The limiting distribution of the serial correlation coefficient in the explosive case II.
+The Annals of Mathematical Statistics, 831-834.
+- White, J. S. (1958).
+The limiting distribution of the serial correlation coefficient in the explosive case.
+The Annals of Mathematical Statistics, 1188-1197.

+### 1980's

 - Chan, N. H., & Wei, C. Z. (1987).
 Asymptotic inference for nearly nonstationary AR (1) processes.
 The Annals of Statistics, 1050-1063.
+- Chan, N. H. (1988).
+The parameter inference for nearly nonstationary time series.
+Journal of the American Statistical Association, 83(403), 857-862.
+- Dickey, D. A., & Fuller, W. A. (1979).
+Distribution of the estimators for autoregressive time series with a unit root.
+Journal of the American statistical association, 74(366a), 427-431.
+- Dickey, D. A., & Fuller, W. A. (1981).
+Likelihood ratio statistics for autoregressive time series with a unit root.
+Econometrica: journal of the Econometric Society, 1057-1072.
 - Phillips, P. C. B. (1987).
 Towards a unified asymptotic theory for autoregression.
 Biometrika, 74(3), 535-547.
 - Phillips, P. C., & Perron, P. (1988).
 Testing for a unit root in time series regression.
 Biometrika, 75(2), 335-346.
 - Phillips, P. C. (1988).
 Regression theory for near-integrated time series.
 Econometrica: Journal of the Econometric Society, 1021-1043.

-- White, J. S. (1959).
-The limiting distribution of the serial correlation coefficient in the explosive case II.
-The Annals of Mathematical Statistics, 831-834.
-- White, J. S. (1958).
-The limiting distribution of the serial correlation coefficient in the explosive case.
-The Annals of Mathematical Statistics, 1188-1197.
+### 1990's

+- Cavanagh, C. L., Elliott, G., & Stock, J. H. (1995).
+Inference in models with nearly integrated regressors.
+Econometric theory, 11(5), 1131-1147.

+### 2000's
+- Aue, A., & Horváth, L. (2007).
+A limit theorem for mildly explosive autoregression with stable errors.
+Econometric Theory, 23(2), 201-220.
 - Jansson, M., & Moreira, M. J. (2006).
 Optimal inference in regression models with nearly integrated regressors.
 Econometrica, 74(3), 681-714.

 ## Notes